DocCyblade/tkl-rt/README.rst

 - The *postgres* user is trusted when connecting over local unix sockets (convenience).

-Plus Request Tracker 4.0 installed from wheezy backport packages
+Plus Request Tracker 4.2 installed from jessie packages

 Credentials *(passwords set at first boot)*